 |Year||Median Household Income|

-There is a flat tax rate on income from interest and dividends over $1,250 (this amount is doubled for joint filers).
-This is called the "Hall income tax" after the senator who sponsored it in 1929.
-This rate was 3% for 2018 but it will decrease by 1% every year until it completely phases out by 2022.
-So the rate for 2019 is 2% and the rate for 2020 will be 1%.
-The first year without this tax will be 2021.
+There is, however, a flat tax rate on income from interest and dividends over $1,250 (this amount is doubled for joint filers).
+This is called the "Hall income tax" after Sen. Frank Hall, the senator who sponsored it in 1929.
+This rate was 3% for 2018, but it will decrease by 1% every year until it completely phases out in 2021.
+So the rate for 2019 was 2% and the rate for 2020 is 1%.

 Overall, Tennessee has a low tax burden compared to other states, making it a relatively affordable place to live.
 If you’re planning on moving to the Volunteer State or if you’re thinking about refinancing a mortgage there, take look at our Tennessee mortgage guide.
 It has all the details about mortgage rates and information you’ll want to be familiar with before starting this process.